mimi-minnie/Comments-and-strings/README.md

 Comments-and-strings.py
 =======================

-Comments and strings
+Comments and Strings

-what went well
+What Went Well
 --------------

-you did most of the task correctly
+You did most of the task correctly

-even better if
+Even Better If
 --------------

-don't copy and paste
+Don't copy and paste

-learning action
+Learning Action
 ---------------

-don't copy and paste
+Don't copy and paste